Redirected aggression is when your cat is frightened or upset about something and then takes it out on an innocent party.

 This commonly can happen if your cat sees another cat or animal outside a window and then gets upset and ready to fight.
 The other cat in the household just walks into the room, and the angry cat attacks him.

-This can set up a scenario that whenever the two cats see each other they fight, even though they were best friends before.
+This can set up a scenario in that whenever the two cats see each other they fight, even though they were best friends before.

 What should the owner do?